SII-inpac-Chuangqi/darkshine-simulation/README.md

 ### Added:

-- Version b_1.5 of Object: replace double to float
+- Version b_1.5 of Object: replace double with float

 - Merged hcal_optical branch.
 But HCAL WLSUnit **NOT** applied yet.